ottop/yam_launcher/README.md

 ### Development

+A big thank you to all contributors.
+You can find a list of contributions in [CREDITS.md](https://codeberg.org/ottoptj/yamlauncher/src/branch/main/CREDITS.md).

 Feel free to contribute code improvements and bug fixes.
 For big changes, I would recommend creating an issue first so that I can figure out whether I want the change to be implemented.
 Generally I am open to optional features that can be enabled or disabled in the preferences as long as they are not too convoluted, but no guarantees.

 ### Donations